sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

-I mentioned earlier that it wasn't good form to let implementation lead design, here, but a frustration with RISC-V's purity is the dependence on [macro-op fusion][] to meet the performance of less pure architectures.
+I mentioned earlier that it wasn't good form to let implementation lead design, here, but a frustration with RISC-V's purity is the dependence on [macro-op fusion][macro-op paper] to meet the performance of less pure architectures.
 I see a lot of overlap between Zics and the [proposed list][macro-op list] on WikiChip (though some of fused ops already exist in other extensions).

 If aligned, contextually-compressed instruction pairs facilitate easier fusion, then we gain a kind of compound instruction; maintaining the purity of two